 Wrightsville Beach town leaders are considering changes when it comes to parking, and how much visitors have to pay.

 Each year, Wrightsville Beach collects hundreds of thousands of dollars in revenue from parking.
 But town leaders are considering a hike in those fees.

-"It pays for our parking problem, pays to clean bathrooms, keep police officers on the streets, that kind of thing," said Owens.
+"It pays for our parking problem, pays to clean bathrooms, keep police officers on the streets, that kind of thing," Town Manager Tim Owens said.

 There was also a proposal to increase the hours of enforcement both in the morning or the evening; however, town leaders did not approve that.
 The parking fee schedule will continue to be enforced between 9 a.m. - 6 p.m. between March 1 and November 1.

 Business owners we spoke to were pleased that town leaders decided not to touch the enforcement hours, but Robert Ray, the owner of Mellow Mushroom said he is worried that the rate increases will prompt beach-goers to go elsewhere.

 "In the grand scheme of things, 50 cents doesn't seem like a whole lot but I'm sure there are people who choose other beaches," said Ray.

 The official vote was not made Wednesday night because the new ordinance has not officially been written, but a special meeting has been scheduled for Tuesday, March 25 where town leaders are expected to formally adopt the changes.

 The new rate increases will go into effect immediately after the new ordinance is approved.